katehyeon/sk-housing-price-analysis/README.md

 # sk-housing-price-analysis
-This is a project repository for South Korea's Housing Price Analysis.
+This is an analysis of how effective the housing loan rate changes and tax policies by the South Korean government were on taming the overheated housing market.